BugCatcherNate/rust_game/README.md

 ## Game-Specific Logic

-`crates/app/src/main.rs` builds a minimal combat sandbox: a player entity with FPS controls, a target with a collider, basic terrain, a sun light, and a textured tree prop imported from `assets/tree.obj`. `ShootingSystem` consumes shot events to destroy anything tagged `target`, keeping a running HUD tally.
+`crates/app/src/main.rs` builds a minimal combat sandbox: a player entity with FPS controls, a target with a collider, basic terrain, a sun light, and a textured tree prop imported from `assets/tree.obj`.
+The target entity now opts into the `spinner` script, which steadily updates its orientation so you can see script-driven rotations in action. `ShootingSystem` consumes shot events to destroy anything tagged `target`, keeping a running HUD tally.
 The renderer overlays each ray as a debug line so you can see exactly where shots travel, and per-body wireframes make collider tuning straightforward.

 Additional YAML scenes in `assets/scene.yml`, `assets/other_scene.yml`, and `assets/labyrinth.yml` showcase a data-driven format for entities that mirrors the Rust builders.